Depression and Substance Abuse Treatment

-Our experienced staff at Free by the Sea, located in the State of Washington, addresses the conditions of both depression and addiction, understanding the methods required to effectively treat those suffering from them.
-We provide solutions for sufferers of these conditions using state-of-the-art testing, therapy, medications, and a relationship built upon trust and constant communication between the patient and staff.
+Our experienced staff at Free by the Sea, located in the State of Washington, addresses the conditions of both depression and addiction.
+Our addiction mental health professionals understand the methods that are necessary for effectively treating dual diagnoses.
+We provide solutions using state-of-the-art testing, therapy, medications, and a relationship built upon trust and constant communication between the patient and staff.

 - Sleeping too much or not enough